Photo Courtesy of Dan Crowley, Daily Hampshire Gazette

-The Western Massachusetts Network to End Homelessness is proud and pleased to present Western Massachusetts Opening Doors: A Collective Impact Framework to Prevent and End Homelessness.
-This Plan is a product of collaboration among dozens of Network partners, in conjunction with Simtech Solutions and Waypoints Consulting, and was made possible by the Commonwealth’s support.
+The Western Massachusetts Network to End Homelessness launched the Western Massachusetts Opening Doors: A Collective Impact Framework to Prevent and End Homelessness in June, 2015.
+This Plan was a product of collaboration among dozens of Network partners, in conjunction with Simtech Solutions and Waypoints Consulting, and was made possible by the Commonwealth’s support.

 On March 4, 2016, the Network released its first annual Progress Report based on the Plan’s metrics, measuring from January 2015 to present.
 Highlights include: